psf/pyperf/doc/api.rst

    *samples* must be a non-empty sequence of numbers (integer or float) greater than zero.
 Usually, *samples* is a list of number of seconds.
-Samples must be normalized per loop iteration (total of outter and inner loops).
+Samples must be normalized per loop iteration (total of outer and inner loops).

    *warmups* is an optional sequence of ``(loops: int, sample: float)`` tuples where *sample* must be greater than or equal to zero.
 Warmup samples are "raw samples", they must not be normalized per loop iteration.

    Samples must not be equal to zero.
-If a sample is zero, use more loop iterations: see :ref:`Runs, samples, warmups, outter and inner loops
+If a sample is zero, use more loop iterations: see :ref:`Runs, samples, warmups, outer and inner loops
    <loops>`.

    Set *collect_metadata* to false to not collect system metadata.